Myths of Nuclear Graphite in World War II, with Original Translations: Translations

 Our ash compact had 0.73 g/cm$^2$, so it should have absorbed $21\%$.
-However, this does not take into account the fact that a different mean neutron velocity is effective in the direct absorption measurement than in the diffusion measurement.
-In the absorption measurement with an ideal $v^{-1}$ indicator, the effective velocity is $0.89\sqrt{2kT/m}$, whereas in the diffusion measurement with a light-nuclei, weakly absorbing medium it is $1.13\sqrt{2kT/m}$, i.e. just twice as large (Report of Bothe and Flammersfeld, ``The Cross Sections of U-238 for Thermal Neutrons from Diffusion Measurements''---this does of course not apply to the highly absorptive atoms that do not obey the $1/v$ law, such as Cd.).
-Due to the $1/v$ law, we should have obtained about $25\%$ absorption instead of the measured $7\%$. \textbf{The shorter diffusion length can therefore only be attributed to a small extent of impurities in the graphite.}
+However, this does not account for the fact that a different mean neutron velocity is effective in the direct absorption measurement than in the diffusion measurement.
+In the absorption measurement with an ideal $v^{-1}$ indicator, the effective velocity is $0.89\sqrt{2kT/m}$, whereas in the diffusion measurement with a light-nucleus, weakly absorbing medium it is $1.13\sqrt{2kT/m}$, i.e., just twice as large (Report of Bothe and Flammersfeld, ``The Cross Sections of U-238 for Thermal Neutrons from Diffusion Measurements''---this does of course not apply to the highly absorptive atoms that do not obey the $1/v$ law, such as Cd).
+Due to the $1/v$ law, we should have obtained about $25\%$ absorption instead of the measured $7\%$. \textbf{Thus, only a small part of the shorter diffusion length can be attributed to impurities in the graphite} [emphasis in original].

 The measured absorption of $7\%$ can be fully explained by the analytically detected elements.
 Among these, calcium plays the largest role with a total cross section of $11\cdot10^{-24}$.
-Strongly absorbing elements such as Cd are apparently not present in disturbing quantities.
+Strongly absorbing elements such as Cd are apparently not present in disruptive quantities.

 \textbf{4.
 Result.} After the absorption measurement on the ash, we can now correct for the detected impurities using Eq.(3) [Eq.(\ref{eq:g71bothe-3})] and obtain the diffusion length in carbon with the density 1.68: